OCamlPro-Couderc/ocp-ppx-import/README.md

 ```

 Otherwise, if it simply abbreviated (without writing the complete definition),
 the constructors Some and None won't be in the scope of the current module.
+The
-[ppx_import](https://github.com/whitequark/ppx_import) does the job actually.
+`cmi` files are necessary.

 ## Type extensions and exceptions